#Original

 • Let's decide on call signs.

-☆A call sign is a 'pilot's radio call name' used instead of a name in urgent communication situations.
+☆A call sign is a 'pilot's radio handle' used instead of a name during urgent communication.

-It is traditional for colleagues or instructors to give call signs based on one's personality, appearance, or a decisive mistake (dark history) made in the past.
+It is traditional for colleagues or instructors to give call signs based on one's personality, appearance, or a significant past mistake (dark history).

 [Introduction 2 Free Setting

-• Free character settings such as juniors, seniors, instructors, people outside school, family, etc., or setting different situations and places even if they are in the same 3rd year.]
+• Free character settings such as juniors, seniors, instructors, people outside the school, family, etc. Also, setting different situations and places even if they are in the same 3rd year.]

 Input the command '!event' to trigger a random incident or affection event.